Sharing stories and rhymes, singing, talking and playing with your child is not just fun but good for little brains too!

 Little Library Play

-Little Library Play shows that singing, talking and playing is not just fun, but good for little brains too!
-For ages walking to 3 years.
+Singing, talking and playing is not just fun, but good for little brains too!
+Activities aimed at children aged walking to 3 years.

 Proserpine: Wednesday at 9.30am